Hybrid Dogs

 About the Goldendoodle

-The Goldendoodle is a very large hybrid dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Goldendoodle is an excellent choice for first-time dog owners.
+The Goldendoodle is a large hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Goldendoodle is an excellent choice for first-time dog owners.
 Typically standing 20 to 24 inches tall at the shoulder and weighing 50 to 90 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the Goldendoodle brings a distinct combination of traits that sets it apart.
 The Goldendoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Goldendoodle loves being close to its people and forms strong bonds with every member of the household.